tidymodels/tidymodels.org-legacy/content/help/index.md

 * [__community.rstudio.com__](https://community.rstudio.com/c/ml/15): This is a warm
-  and welcoming place to ask any questions you might have about tidymodels or more generally about modeling, machine learning, and deep learning (and you can also ask questions about tidyverse and RStudio there too!)
+  and welcoming place to ask any questions you might have about tidymodels or more generally about modeling, machine learning, and deep learning.
+(You can also ask questions about the tidyverse and RStudio there, too!)

 * [__Stack Overflow__](https://stackoverflow.com/questions/tagged/tidymodels).
 You're probably already familiar
-  with Stack Overflow from googling: it's a frequent source of answers to coding related questions.
+  with Stack Overflow from googling; it's a frequent source of answers to coding related questions.
 Asking a question on Stack Overflow can be intimidating, but if you've taken the time to create a reprex, you're much more likely to get a useful answer.
 Make sure to [tag your question](https://stackoverflow.com/help/tagging) with `r`